When and what do the snakes eat?

 Moisturisers, spray tans, glitter and perfume are all fine- the snakes have a bath after working so nothing will stay on their skin.
 However body paint will smudge onto their skin, making working with them messy.
 Baby oil is also a no-go as it is simply too slippery to enable the snakes to hold on, or to be handled safely.
 If you need to get a shine one your skin, we recommend cocoa butter instead as it gives a similar effect, but isn’t so slippery.

 I am organising an event and would like to have snakes or other animals are you licensed and insured?

 Absolutely!
 We carry third party public liability insurance cover for damage to property or persons up to 5 million pounds.
 We also have a performing animals license and valid Animal Transport Certification.

 Can you provide risk assessments to help me organise my event?

 Yes we can, we can provide all the necessary information for you during the organisation of your event with us.

 Do you do children’s parties?

 Yes!
-You can choose to book an hour-long educational “show and tell” style creepy crawlie session that includes a selection of giant bugs and of course a giant snake for everyone to touch or hold, have a static “mini zoo” display for the day, or a large snake and costumed character or two with large snakes or bugs to mix and mingle for 45 minute slots.
-We are DBS checked for your peace of mind, and even carry teaching qualifications!
+You can choose to book an hour-long educational “show and tell” style creepy crawly session that includes a selection of giant bugs and of course a giant snake for everyone to touch or hold, have a static “mini zoo” display for the day, or a large snake and costumed character or two with large snakes or bugs to mix and mingle for 45 minute slots.
+We are DBS checked for your peace of mind, and even have teaching qualifications!